<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Why Custom Industrial Labels Outperform Standard Signs in Facility Environments

-Hazard communication consistently ranks among OSHA’s most-cited violations.
-In many cases, signage is present but ineffective.
-In fast-moving industrial environments, "close enough" is not good enough.
+Hazard communication consistently ranks among OSHA’s most-cited violations, even when facilities have signage posted.
+According to the Occupational Safety and Health Administration (OSHA), hazard communication remains one of the most frequently cited workplace violations.
+In 2023, it ranked third among all citations, with more than 3,200 violations nationwide.
+In many cases, signage either failed to reflect actual hazards or was not understood by the intended audience.
+In fast-moving industrial environments, that disconnect matters.
 Generic signs may satisfy minimum regulatory requirements, but they often fail to reflect the real risks workers face on the ground.
 As operations grow more dynamic with multilingual teams, mobile machinery, and overlapping hazard zones, standard signage frequently falls short of providing the clarity workers need.

 The Role of a Trusted ANSI-Compliant Danger Workplace Signage Provider in Regulatory Compliance